MichaelTu522/IXD256-code/Final Project/Readme.md

 [Code for Magic Glove](../Final%20Project/MagicGlove.py)

-To include code snippets, you can use the code block markdown, like this:
 For the glove, the Command of "JUMP" and "Vibration" is like:
 ``` Python
 if (analog_val <= 4000): #If the button Press is detected